String Music with Louise Latham

 I am always happy to give personalised tuition on violin, viola or for chamber music groups.
-This can be at your home or in Manchester where a grand piano is available for piano chamber music sessions.
+This can be at your home or in Kendal where a grand piano is available for piano chamber music sessions.

 I will deal with LH and RH in bite sized chunks and use IMSLP to suggest study material.
 The only thing you will need is violin, computer and coffee!
 The ideas all come from my teacher, Rudolf Botta.
 Many of you will remember him as a refugee from Hungary in the 1950's.
 He brought the techniques of modern violin playing with him from Eastern Europe which were very new to the UK at that time.